db4rnR/aureuserp/.ai/guidelines/comprehensive-testing-guide.md

 ## Test Performance

 Test performance is important to ensure that tests can be run quickly and frequently.
-AureusERP uses several techniques to optimize test performance:
+The project uses several techniques to optimize test performance:

 ### Parallel Testing